ulfschneider/afova/README.md

 </form>
 ```

-That form will be transformed by Afova into:
+That form will be transformed by afova into:

 ```html
 <form novalidate="" id="afova-1v4dAnzsS9OjaF3F46igi">